-Financier is a person or financial institution engaged in the lending and management of money and makes a living participating in commercial financing activities.
+A financier is a person or financial institution engaged in the lending and management of money and makes a living participating in commercial financing activities.

 First-round financing is the first investment in a company made by external investors.

-First Stage Capital is the money provided to entrepreneur who has a proven product, to start commercial production and marketing, not covering market expansion, de-risking, acquisition costs.
+First Stage Capital is the money provided to an entrepreneur who has a proven product, to start commercial production and marketing, not covering market expansion, de-risking, acquisition costs.

 Follow-On is a subsequent investment made by an investor who has made a previous investment in the company, generally a later stage investment in comparison to the initial investment.

 Full ratchet is an investor protection provision which specifies that options and convertible securities may be exercised relative to the lowest price at which securities were issued since the issuance of the option or convertible security.
-The full ratchet guarantee prevents dilution, since the proportionate ownership would stay the same as when the investment was initially made.
+The full ratchet guarantee prevents dilution since the proportionate ownership would stay the same as when the investment was initially made.